 But counting money misses the point.

+On the environment, Apple went carbon neutral and committed to recycled materials.
+Cook doesn't frame this as PR.
 "We do a lot of things for reasons besides profit motive.
 We want to leave the world better than we found it."
+He means it literally.

 Challenges and Criticisms